Alejandra-eldasouki/rogers-neighborhood/README.md

 <!-- <!-- Describe: beepBoop() -->

-Test: "It should return an array of numbers from 0 to the user's inputted number"
+Test1: "It should return an array of numbers from 0 to the user's inputted number"
 Code: beepBoop(5);
 Expected Output: [0, 1, 2, 3, 4, 5]

-Describe: getSubstitution()
-Test: "should return 'Won't you be my neighbor?' if the number contains a 3"
+Test2: "It should return the string 'Won't you be my neighbor?'
+If the user's input contains a 3"
-Output: "Won't you be my neighbor?"
+code: beepBoop(5)
+Expected Output: [0 Beep!
+Boop!
+Won't you be my neighbor?
+4 5 6 7 8 9 Beep!
+Beep!
+Boop!
+Won't you be my neighbor?
+Beep!
+Beep!
+Beep!
+Beep!
+Beep!
+Beep!
+Boop!
+Boop!
+Boop!
+Won't you be my neighbor?
+Boop!
+Boop!
+Boop!
+Boop!
+Boop!
+Boop!
+Won't you be my neighbor?
+Won't you be my neighbor?
+Won't you be my neighbor?
+Won't you be my neighbor?
+Won't you be my neighbor?
+Won't you be my neighbor?
+Won't you be my neighbor?
+Won't you be my neighbor?
+Won't you be my neighbor?
+Won't you be my neighbor?]

+test3: It should return the string 'boop' If the user's input contains a 2"
+code: beepBoop(22)
+Expected Output: [0 Beep!
+Boop!
+Won't you be my neighbor?
+4 5 6 7 8 9 Beep!
+Beep!
+Boop!
+Won't you be my neighbor?
+Beep!
+Beep!
+Beep!
+Beep!
+Beep!
+Beep!
+Boop!
+Boop!
+Boop!]

+test4: It should return the string 'beep' If the user's input contains a 1"
+code: beepBoop(10)
+Expected Output:[0 Beep!
+Boop!
+Won't you be my neighbor?
+4 5 6 7 8 9 Beep!]

 ## Setup/Installation requirements